ifwe/antelope/doc/demo-best-buy.md

     51.50027,40.53215,0.1162305,-0.02048718,1.174933,0.1279296

-The coeficcients you have generated will be read from this file when scoring the model.
+The coefficients you have generated will be read from this file when scoring the model.

 ## Score the model